SevenworksDev/buff-it/README.md

 Lastly, Run "node index.js" to start the bot.

 # For Android Users.
-Make a file in /storage/emulated/0 called termux.sh and copy and paste the code from my GitHub's termux.sh to your fil
+Make a file in /storage/emulated/0 called termux.sh and copy and paste the code from my GitHub's termux.sh to your file.

-e.
 Install Termux from F-Droid and not Google Play.
 Open Termux and run the termux-setup-storage command.
 Type cd /storage/emulated/0 and then enter.